shivodit/Paper-Trade/README.md

 ## Setup (TODO : INCOMPLETE)
 1. Clone the repository: `git clone https://github.com/shivodit/Paper-Trade.git`
-2. Set up MySQL and create a database for the application
+2. Set up MySQL and create a database for the application called paper_trade
-3. Configure the database connection in the application
+3. Configure the database connection in the application (Edit the DatabaseConnection class in src/PaperTrade/db to have your correct credentials
 4. Run the application and start trading!

 ## Usage